Motschenbacher History, Family Crest & Coats of Arms

 The surname Motschenbacher was first found in Baden, where a Wernher Mutzhart was recorded in Esslingen in 1366.
 The name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

 Early History of the Motschenbacher family

-Another 134 words (10 lines of text) covering the years 1691, 1780, 1866, and 1875 are included under the topic Early Motschenbacher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Motschenbacher research.
+Another 75 words (5 lines of text) covering the years 1691, 1780, 1866, and 1875 are included under the topic Early Motschenbacher History in all our PDF Extended History products and printed products wherever possible.

 Motschenbacher Spelling Variations

 Spelling variations of this family name include: Motschenbacher, Motzenberg, Motzenbacher and many more.